ANNUAL REVIEW for the period 12.6.19 – 10.6.20

-It has been a year of change for the Schools of Sanctuary project.
+It’s been another interesting year for the Schools of Sanctuary project!

-Any education professionals who are interested in finding out more about the Schools of Sanctuary work are warmly invited to get in touch via the website, or by emailing me on [email protected]
+Any education professionals who are interested in finding out more about the Schools of Sanctuary work are warmly invited to get in touch via the website, or by emailing me at [email protected]

 Schools of Sanctuary Project Coordinator

 I began in the Coordinator role in mid-December 2019 and have thoroughly enjoyed the first three months working alongside a fantastic team, and in such a vibrant and supportive City.
 December and January offered a brilliant opportunity for me to meet with many local organisations, to visit services and buildings (many for the first time) and gain a better understanding of the best ways of work together to create a welcoming environment.

 Following the inspiring example of our friends in Bolton, in February, I met with representatives from Bradford Interchange who were very interested and keen to pursue Station of Sanctuary status.
 The Interchange is a huge building, and the potential for transforming some of the empty spaces there is really exciting.
 Part of the Station of Sanctuary scheme could include offering free tickets for people to take day trips out, which would be fantastic.
 Despite the recent challenges of flooding, and of course COVID-19, they are still keen to continue this conversation as soon as possible.

 Likewise, Oxfam on Darley street are continuing to develop their application to become Bradford’s first ‘Shop of Sanctuary’, despite being closed for the foreseeable.
 The Shops of Sanctuary stream is a fantastic way for customers to learn more about the movement, for the staff and volunteers to gain training and understanding about some of the key issues facing refugees and asylum seekers, but also act as another way to support refugees and asylum seekers into volunteering opportunities.
 We are keen to identify others.